Nervous System Development and Plasticity

 - Philip Lee, PhD, Staff Scientist

-- Olena Bukalo, PhD, Special Volunteer
+- Catherine Carr, PhD, Special Volunteer

-Traditionally, the field of activity-dependent nervous system development has focused on synapses, and we continue to explore synaptic plasticity; however, our research is also advancing understanding of how non-neuronal brain cells (glia) sense neural impulse activity and how activity-dependent regulation of glia contributes to development, plasticity, and the cellular mechanisms of learning.
+Traditionally, the field of activity-dependent nervous system development has focused on synapses, and we continue to explore synaptic plasticity.
+However, our research is also advancing our understanding of how glia sense neural impulse activity and how activity-dependent regulation of glia contributes to development, plasticity, and the cellular mechanisms of learning.
 A major emphasis of our current research is to understand how myelin (white matter in the brain) is regulated by functional activity.
-By changing conduction velocity, activity-dependent myelination may be a non-synaptic form of plasticity regulating nervous system function by optimizing the speed and synchrony of information transmission through neural networks.
-Our studies identified several cellular and molecular mechanisms for activity-dependent myelination, and the findings have important implications for normal brain development, learning and cognition, and psychiatric disorders.
-Our research showing that myelination of axons by glia (oligodendrocytes and Schwann cells) is regulated by impulse activity provides evidence for a new form of nervous system plasticity and learning that would be particularly important in child development, given that myelination proceeds throughout childhood and adolescence.
-The mechanisms we identified suggest that environmental experience may alter myelin formation in an activity-dependent manner, thereby improving function based on experience.
+By changing conduction velocity, activity-dependent myelination may be a non-synaptic form of plasticity, regulating nervous system function by optimizing the speed and synchrony of information transmission through neural networks.
+Our studies identified several cellular and molecular mechanisms for activity-dependent myelination, and the findings have important implications for normal brain development, learning, cognition, and psychiatric disorders.
+Our research shows that myelination of axons by glia (oligodendrocytes in the central nervous system [CNS] and Schwann cells in the peripheral nervous system [PNS]) is regulated by impulse activity, and we identified several molecular mechanisms that control proliferation and differentiation of myelinating glia and myelination.
+Most recently, we determined that myelin thickness can be adjusted through a treadmilling process that adds and removes layers of myelin from the sheath to adjust conduction velocity and improve functional performance by optimizing spike-time arrival at synapses.
+The findings provide evidence for a new form of nervous system plasticity and learning that would be particularly important in child development, but which also operates in adulthood, thereby improving function based on experience.

-Information in the nervous system is encoded in the temporal pattern of action potential firing.
+Learning is perhaps the most important function of childhood.
+Our research is determining the molecular and cellular mechanisms that convert short-term into long-term memory.
 If functional experiences produce lasting effects on brain development and plasticity, specific genes must be regulated by specific patterns of impulse firing.
-We verified the hypothesis and are determining how different patterns of neural impulses regulate specific genes controlling development and plasticity of neurons and glia.
+We are determining how the pattern of neural impulses, i.e., the neural information code, regulate specific genes controlling development and plasticity of neurons and glia.

-Myelin, the multilayered membrane of insulation wrapped around nerve fibers (axons) by glial cells (oligodendrocytes), is essential for nervous system function.
-Myelination is an essential part of brain development.
-The processes controlling myelination of appropriate axons are not well understood.
+Myelin, the multilayered membrane of insulation wrapped around nerve fibers (axons) by glial cells, is essential for proper neural impulse transmission and nervous system function.
+Myelination is an essential part of brain development, but the processes controlling myelination of appropriate axons are not well understood.
 Myelination begins in late fetal life and continues throughout childhood and adolescence, but myelination of some brain regions is not complete until an individual's early twenties.

 Regulation of gene expression by action-potential firing patterns